SebastianBach/full-stack/README.md

 * A C++ QT5 UI application based on the static library.
 * A *Conan 2* package containing the static library.
 * A test for this *Conan* package.
+* A dynamic library.
+* A Python UI aplication using that dynamic library.
 * A Python-based Flask web application that provides a web interface and REST API to the above command line tool.
 * An HTML/JavaScript front end that queries the above REST API.
 * A *Docker* container containing the above Flask web application.